Click HERE to participate in our Sustainability Stakeholder Engagement survey 2021

 We have within us a formal Code of Conduct (“CoC”) and various other policies pertaining to conflicts of interest, anti-harassment, equal opportunity and whistleblowing.
 Read more about our policies here.

 The CoC and Group-wide policies lay the foundation for long-term trusting relationships with our colleagues, customers and partners, our approach to sustainability as well as ensure that we are aligned and working within the same parameters.
 The CoC covers three aspects:

 - Respect in Our Workplace that sets out interaction boundaries and hiring best practices at our workplace;

 - Respect for Our Business Partners which guides us on proper engagement with external parties; and

 - Respect for Our Shareholders that summarises our commitment towards ensuring shareholder value.

 The CoC demonstrates our commitment to doing business the right and ethical way.

 We comply with all applicable laws and regulations in every jurisdiction that we operate in.
 We have zero tolerance for fraud, corruption and violation of laws and regulations.
 The tone for adherence on compliance and regulation matters are set right from the top, at the Board.

-Besides that, we have in place a Risk Management Framework with the objective of institutionalising vigilance and awareness of the management of risk across the Group.
-This framework provides a concise and holistic documentary standard as a single point of reference which outlines the broad overarching framework in providing direction for the management of all risk elements that the Group is exposed to.
+Besides that, we have in place a Group Risk Management Framework with the objective of institutionalising vigilance and awareness of the management of risk across the Group.
+This framework provides a concise and holistic documentary standard as a single point of reference which outlines the broad overarching framework that provides direction for the management of all risk elements that the Group is exposed to.
 This framework addresses structure, people, policies, processes and activities required for the Company to manage key risks.
 Mandatory training and assessments for employees in the areas of workplace integrity have been part of our risk management strategy.